LucaCiardi/LucaCiardi/README.md

 ## Projects

 I'm currently working on various projects to apply what I've learned.
-You can take a look at my repositories to see some of the work I've done.
+My repositories contain some of my work.

 ## Contact